lajoiekatelyn/coe322-hw/homework07/README.md

 To ensure functionality across macnines, this app is containerized according to the included DockerFile and launched according to the included docker-copose.yml file.
 To run the app as an end user, please refer to the Pull the Docker Image and docker-compose sections below.
 To develop using the app in this repo, please refer to the DockerFile section below.

 ### Pull and Build the Docker Image
-As an end user, running the app has three simple steps.
-The first two are to pull the image from the Docker Hub and then build the image.
+As an end user, running the app has four simple steps.
+First, change the Redis database client host in the `gene_api.py` script from `klajoie-test-redis-service` to `redis-db`.
+Then, pull the image from the Docker Hub and then build the image.
 To do so, please run the following command
 ```
 $ docker pull lajoiekatelyn/gene_flask_app:1.0
 ```